cat8x8/safecrypt/README.md

 # safecrypt (Windows CLI)

+TLDR- its so simple a whale can use it.
+Just give the file name and it encrypts or decrypts automatically.
+That is it !!

 **Atomic, data-safe, single-argument file encrypt/decrypt** using **XChaCha20‑Poly1305** (libsodium Secretstream).
 Runs on Windows, writes to a temporary file, `fsync`s, then atomically swaps using **`ReplaceFileW(REPLACEFILE_WRITE_THROUGH)`**.
 It **decides automatically** whether to encrypt or decrypt based on a file **magic header**, and it **never double‑encrypts**.